nirajp82/KubernetesWithAmazon_EKS_Fargate_DevOps/sections/01-kubernetes-basics/10_Services.md

 Pods in K8s clusters dynamically scale up, down, or get recreated.
 If a frontend Nginx Pod connects directly to a backend MySQL Pod's IP, the connection breaks the moment that MySQL Pod crashes and gets replaced.

 **How Services Discover Pods**

-As shown in `image_c7c041.png`, Services do not track Pods by IP; they track them by **Labels**.
-When defining a Service, you provide a `selector` (e.g., `app: frontend`).
-The Service continuously scans the cluster for any Pods matching that exact label and adds them to its routing pool.
+Services do not track Pods by static IPs; they track them dynamically using **Labels**.
+When you define a Service, you provide a `selector` (e.g., `app: frontend`).
+The Service continuously queries the Kubernetes API to find any Pods matching that exact label and adds them to its active routing pool.

+**Important Scope Limits:**

+* **Same Cluster:** The Service only scans the internal directory of the specific Kubernetes cluster where it is deployed.
+It cannot route traffic to Pods in an entirely separate cluster.
+* **Same Namespace:** Services are strictly namespace-bound.
+A Service deployed in the `production` namespace will only discover matching Pods within that exact `production` namespace.
+It will completely ignore Pods with the exact same label if they are deployed in a different namespace (like `testing` or `dev`).
 ## Workflow

 ```mermaid